 2 cloves of garlic

 2 spring onions, roughly chopped

-1 tsp of dried oregano, plus extra for garnishing
+1 tsp of dried wild oregano

 Sea salt and freshly ground black pepper, to your taste

 Fresh oregano leaves, to garnish

 How I make it

 Remove the sun-dried tomatoes from the jars making sure to retain the olive oil.